Chewy Sourdough Brown Butter Chocolate Chip Cookies

 In a medium saucepan, melt the butter over low heat.
 Continue cooking, stirring frequently, until the butter foams and turns a rich amber color with brown specks at the bottom, emitting a nutty aroma.
 Remove from heat immediately.
 This process typically takes about 5-7 minutes.
 I like to do this the night before.

-Once butter is browned, remove the saucepan from heat and transfer the butter to a the stand mixer bowl to cool to and become solid again.
+Once butter is browned, remove the saucepan from heat and transfer the butter to a the stand mixer bowl to cool to and become thicker again.
+You can pop the butter in the frig for 30 minutes to speed this process up if need just avoid it becoming solid, it should be soft.

 brown your butter until golden brown